EGPA studygroup On Justice and Court Administration

-The EGPA Annual Conference 2017 takes place from 30 August – 1 September in Milan, Italy.
+The EGPA Annual Conference 2018 takes place from 3 September – 7 September in Lausanne, Switzerland.
 The Permanent Study Group XVIII on Justice and Court Administration plans 6 sessions of about 90 minutes.

-This year ─ as in 2016 ─ the call for papers is for an open panel.
-So you may submit papers on all subjects concerning the administration or the management of justice with a broad perspective, also dealing with methodological issues in justice research and studies:
+You may submit papers on all subjects concerning the administration or the management of justice with a broad perspective, also dealing with methodological issues in justice research and studies, especially:

 If you are not sure if your idea for a paper fits to the scope of the Permanent Study Group XVIII, do not hesitate to get in contact with the study group: firstname.lastname@example.org.

 - 3. Submission of papers and further schedule